 24. Tree Removal on Public Land

-Approval is granted for the removal of eighteen (18) street trees numbered 33-50 within the Arboricultual Impact Assessment prepared by Australis Tree Management dated 16/04/2021 located adjacent Solent Circuit, and two (2) additional street trees adjacent Spurway Drive as located in red on Site Plan Level 1 (DA01.102) revision B dated 30/09/2021 prepared by Bates Smart.
+Approval is granted for the removal of eighteen (18) street trees numbered 33-50 within the Arboricultural Impact Assessment prepared by Australis Tree Management dated 16/04/2021 located adjacent Solent Circuit, and two (2) additional street trees adjacent Spurway Drive as located in red on Site Plan Level 1 (DA01.102) revision B dated 30/09/2021 prepared by Bates Smart.
 The trees are located on the Council nature strips and will be impacted by works associated with the development.

 All tree works must be undertaken by the owner/applicant at their cost.
 Prior to any works commencing on site, the owner/applicant must provide the following details to The Hills Shire Council’s Manager – Environment & Health: